stalniy/casl/packages/casl-ability/README.md

 See [Check Abilities][check-abilities] for details.

-### 3. Serialize rules
+### 3. Serializing rules

-As rules are plain objects, they can be easily serialized and [cached in session or JWT token][cache-rules] or even [saved to any database][store-rules] and added dynamically later by admmin.
+As rules are plain objects, they can be easily serialized and cached in session or JWT token or even [saved to any database][store-rules] and added dynamically later in admin panel.

 ```js
 const jwt = require('jsonwebtoken')